• Skip to primary navigation

 This post may contain affiliate links.
 This blog generates income via ads.

-This recipe for roasted cauliflower soup is a comforting and filling vegetarian meal that has a splash of cream for richness and a pinch of red paper flake for spice.
+This recipe for roasted cauliflower soup is a comforting and filling soup recipe that has a splash of cream for richness and a pinch of red paper flake for spice.
 Make a big batch to freeze and reheat for an easy dinner anytime!

 A bowl full of roasted cauliflower soup sits on a gray speckled backdrop.
 The soup is garnished with pieces of roasted cauliflower, red pepper flakes, garlic oil, and parsley.